-The objective of the Group's financial risk management is to decrease the negative effects of market and counterparty risks on the Group's profit and cash flow and to ensure sufficient liquidity.
-The Group's most important financial risks are foreign exchange risk and counterparty risk.
+The objective of the Group's financial risk management is to decrease the negative effects of market and counterparty risks on the Group's profits and cash flows and to ensure sufficient liquidity.

-The main principles for financial risk management are described in the Group Treasury Policy approved by the Board of Directors.
-The treasury management team is responsible for implementation of the Treasury Policy.
-Treasury activities are centralised in the Group's treasury department.
+The main principles for financial risk management are described in the Group Treasury Policy approved by the Board of Directors of the parent company, and the Group Treasury is responsible for its implementation.
+Treasury activities are centralised in the Group Treasury.